 You must remember you are now before the supreme court of reason, and no pettifogging will be allowed.
-You had better get your truth at once, or drop the hope of being a philosopher You had as well hope to be an eagle as to try to get truth established and not select all evidences belonging to the case.
-Put them together, steam up, apply the power of test to all parts, and leave out any part not found up to the standard sought.

-Never allow your eye for a moment to be taken from the "platinum cup" which contains acids that eat out all substances that do not stand on the everlasting rocks of truth.
+You had better get your truth at once, or drop the hope of being a philosopher.
+You had as well hope to be an eagle as to try to get truth established and not select all evidence belonging to the case.
+Put them together, steam up, apply the power to test all parts, and leave out any part not found up to the standard sought.
+Never allow your eye for a moment to be taken from the "platinum cup" chich contains acids that eat out all substances that do not stand on the everlasting rock of truth.
 If this be your rock of reason, your success is assured forever, otherwise you will never fail in getting disappointed every day of your life, because of your sieve not being a good separator.

 You find all men are successes or failures.
 Success is the stamp of truth.
 I will say all men who fail to place their feet on the dome of facts do so by not sieving all truth and throwing the faulty to one side.
 Do one thing well and let the rest alone.
 Did you ever see a coon climb two trees at one time?
-If he did he would be like a man who had his head in many kinds of business at the same time, and fails because he cannot climb but one tree at a time.
+If he did he would be like an osteopath who had his head in many kinds of cures, and fails because he cannot climb but one tree at a time.